 That’s the case because unlike many other Florida islands there are no real beaches on Pine Island.
 Therefore Pine Island isn’t one of the best Florida islands if you want to have a Florida vacation on the beach.

-But if you look for an old Florida ambience Pine Island certainly is one of the best islands off the coast of Florida to visit.
-The island is surrounded by mangroves and has a rural character that it’s hard to find these days.
+But if you look for an old Florida ambience, Pine Island is certainly one of the best islands off the coast of Florida to visit.
+The island is surrounded by mangroves and has a rural character that is hard to find these days.

-Sanibel Island – The Florida island for the nature lover
+8. Sanibel Island – A Florida island for the nature lover

 On Sanibel Island in Southwest Florida you really live side by side with nature.
 Its special relation to nature makes Sanibel one of the most unique Florida islands.